 All along in my life predominantly during lean periods, I used to become desperate and anxious to control the flow of adverse circumstances by altering my own thoughts positively, but all in vain.
 It was during such times that I reflected on how one can have control of his life and how not to allow ill effects of past actions to impact me gravely.
 The earnest desire to have a control over my life led me to believe and trust that there is a master key to all this and the saints are the knower of this riddle called karma.
 Not only that, they are even possessors of the master key to this serious puzzling riddle I soon understood.

 My intense search and thereafter serendipitous turn of events, took me to Ganeshpuri in those days where I was blessed by His holiness Swami Nityananda who gave me silent initiation or deeksha right at the outset by awakening my intuitive faculties.
 In the course of this process, He sharpened my sixth sense by clearing my mind of the cobwebs of past karmic influences.
 Since then, He has been bestowing on me the puzzling knowledge of karma and as each day passes, I get a clearer insight on what happens when we do a particular action and how we suffer because of the imminent consequences.
-And simultaneously which actions are to be performed, what attitude should be kept and what decision should be taken based on the given insight.
+Simultaneously, which actions are to be performed, what attitude should be kept and what decision should be taken based on the given insight.
 Which actions should I perform, which one should I never even think of, leave alone do, and which ones will give me lasting happiness and joy?
 How can I not have desire or ego yet do my duties so that I am able to offer every bit of my action to the Supreme?
 All these philosophical questions which were always haunting me have been thoroughly answered by Nityananda Baba’s graciousness during meditation and lull state of mind.
-Dear friends, here is a gist of that knowledge which I happily wish to share with all of you now.
-And to embark on this great voyage, I will first quote two relevant quotes from the Holy Bhagwad Gita Chapter -4
+And to embark on this great voyage, I will first quote two relevant quotes from the Holy Bhagwad Gita.

 Kim karma kimkarmaeti kavyoapyatra mohita I